 Use of Games

-I appreciate that I don’t have to spend a lot of time prepping math each day but can just open the teacher’s manual and start teaching.
-However, even though I don’t have to spend much time prepping each lesson, I find I sometimes have to spend some time looking backward and forward in the table of contents to figure out where a series of lessons is headed, because RightStart uses a spiral approach to learning.
-There are no chapters or units, just a list of lesson titles.
-Dr. Cotter provides a little guidance in the teacher’s manual, but I’m often unsure whether a topic is supposed to be mastered or just introduced in a particular lesson.
+When I used RightStart, I appreciated that I didn’t have to spend a lot of time prepping math each day but could just open the teacher’s manual and start teaching.
+However, I found I sometimes had to spend some time looking backward and forward in the table of contents to figure out where a series of lessons is headed, because RightStart uses a spiral approach to learning.
+There are no chapters or units, just a list of lesson titles, and parents often are left feeling unsure whether a topic is supposed to be mastered or just introduced in a particular lesson.

 Because it is so teacher intensive, you need to plan to be present for the entire math session, especially in the early years.
 Some moms report that they only spend fifteen or twenty minutes on each RightStart lesson, but some spend up to forty-five minutes.